 This visual metaphor emphasizes the defunct identification and localization described by Derrida (1994) as being important in the process of mourning.
-His name is given, so no one should forget the name of Samuel Moore Walton.
+The identification of the defunct is done by his name, so no one should forget the name of Samuel Moore Walton.
 He is described as a good friend, which in the context of the annual report means that he was liked and appreciated by all members of the corporation.
-This combination of highlighting the name (of Sam) and then offering the characterization (a good friend) yields what Derrida (1994) calls the identification of the defunct.
+This combination of highlighting the name (of Sam), then offering the characterization (a good friend) yield what Derrida (1994) calls the identification of the defunct.